bryant0918/FastSpeech2/README.md

 Now validate your dataset by (note: <english_us_arpa> here is referring to acoustic and dictionary models):

+create directory name in MFA folder to ensure oov file writes. `mkdir -p /home/ditto/Documents/MFA/<dir_name>`
 ```
 mfa validate raw_dir <english_us_arpa> <english_us_arpa>
 ```

 Next you will want to get all the out of vocabulary words from the dataset and use the G2P model to add the pronounciation to the dictionary model.

+IMPORTANT: Make sure to grab the normalize_oov.log from "/home/ditto/Documents/MFA/<corpus>/split3/log/normalize_oov.log" DURING mfa validate.
+Generating that file during "Normalizing text..." is one of the first steps.
+That <corpus> directory is a temp directory and will be deleted after mfa validate is complete.
+So copy the file somewhere else to use for merging your dictionaries. `cp /home/ditto/Documents/MFA/<corpus>/split3/log/normalize_oov.log /home/ditto/Documents/MFA/<corpus>_normalize_oov.log`

+As soon as you have that file copied over you may proceed and you do not need to wait for the validate to finish.

 From `mfa.py` first run `get_oov_words(oov_log_file, dict, oov_words)` to get the out of vocabulary words in a list.
 Next use the G2P model to generate a dictionary for those words: